-How to Dry Up Breast Milk: 7 Natural Ways & When to Wean
+How to Dry Up Breast Milk: 9 Natural Ways (& Medications)

 Natural ways to dry up breast milk include avoiding offering the breast or holding the child if not necessary, wearing a tight bra and applying cabbage leaves to the breast.
 Many women may seek these methods once the baby if over 2 years of age and is able to meet all nutritional needs with solid food.